polfeliu/cantata/README.md

 See Chapter 7: https://www.freertos.org/fr-content-src/uploads/2018/07/161204_Mastering_the_FreeRTOS_Real_Time_Kernel-A_Hands-On_Tutorial_Guide.pdf

 To guarantee atomicity and consistency of the signals and messages when using FreeRTOS, portENTER_CRITICAL() and portEXIT_CRITICAL() statements can be placed automatically on _send()_ and _receive()_ methods.
 These statements suspend the interrupts and scheduler and ensure that the messages are packed and unpacked without any instruction being done in the middle (like potentially modify part of a signal and corrupting its data).
 These statements can be activated with the setting _FreeRTOSCriticalSections_.
 If the Interaction Layer is activated this is automatically activated.

+Warning! portEnter_CRITICAL() and portEXIT_CRITICAL() cannot be called from an ISR.
+If the CAN_ReceiveCallback is directly called from the CAN interrupt and _FreeRTOSCriticalSections_ is activated the program will crash.
+Please use deferred interrupt processing on the callbacks to avoid this.
+On the STM32CANCallbacks there is an example on how to do this with Queues.

 Note that methods for signals **don't** have these statements.
 So you will have to take care of that for signals that are longer than the bit-width of the MCU architecture you are using.